jbeals24/AIStockTrader/README.md

 * Calculates the distance of the last price in the sequence from the mean price.
 * Splits the data into training and testing sets and shuffles it to prevent overfitting.

-# Model Creation
+## Model Creation
 The create_model function creates and compiles an LSTM model if a pre-trained model does not already exist.
 LSTM models are designed to remember long-term dependencies in sequential data.
 The model consists of two inputs: time series data and the distance from the mean price.

-# Model training and Prediction
+## Model training and Prediction
 The predict function trains the model using the training data and evaluates its performance on the testing data.
 It uses early stopping and learning rate reduction as callbacks to improve training efficiency and prevent overfitting.

-# Main Function
+## Main Function
 The `main` function is the entry point of the script.
 It handles file input, data preprocessing, model training, and evaluation.
 The function runs a main loop testing the models accuracy with different epochs and lenghts of input to converge on the best performing model.

+# Crypto and Forex
+To stream crypto `oanda/crypto` or forex `oanda/forex`, the Oanda API is used.
+Click [here](https://developer.oanda.com/rest-live-v20/introduction/) to get started with the Oanda API.

+To stream any crypto coin or forex instrument, simply navigate to the `oanda/crypto` or `oanda/crypto`.
+From there run the `stream.py` python script and the real time data will br printed to the console and written to a generated file.